tall-josh/highlighter-docs/content/docs/how-to-guides/media-search.md

 #### Assessment Process Order

-Choose one of more assessment process orders containing desired files.
-To use this filter, you need to also set the Assessment Process filter above to the process that contains the selected assessment process order.
+Choose one or more assessment process orders containing desired files.
+To use this filter, you need to also set the Assessment Process filter, as above, to the process that contains the selected assessment process order.

 #### Capability